priyanshu-samal/microBazaar/README.md

 microBazaar is designed as a constellation of specialized services, each handling a distinct domain of the e-commerce ecosystem.
 Think of it as a bustling marketplace where different shops (microservices) specialize in their craft, yet work together to serve the customer.

 Initially, services communicate directly via RESTful APIs.
-However, our roadmap includes a powerful upgrade:
+However, the architecture is evolving to an event-driven model for more robust, scalable, and decoupled communication.

--   **RabbitMQ for Asynchronous Communication:** To ensure seamless, decoupled, and fault-tolerant communication, we'll be integrating **RabbitMQ**.
-This message broker will act as the central nervous system, allowing services to communicate asynchronously through events and messages.
-For example, when a user places an order, the `Order Service` can publish an event to RabbitMQ, and the `Inventory Service` (future) can subscribe to it to update stock, without direct dependencies.
+-   **Asynchronous Communication with CloudAMQP:** To ensure seamless and fault-tolerant communication, we use **CloudAMQP**, a managed RabbitMQ message broker.
+This acts as the central nervous system, allowing services to communicate asynchronously.
+For example, when a user registers, the `Auth Service` publishes a `USER_CREATED` event, and the `Notification Service` consumes this event to send a welcome email, all without the services being directly dependent on each other.
+The connection is configured via a `RABBIT_URL` environment variable.

 -   **AWS Cloud Hosting:** Each microservice will find its home on **Amazon Web Services (AWS)**.
 We envision deploying these services independently across various AWS compute options (e.g., EC2, ECS, Lambda), leveraging AWS's robust infrastructure for high availability, scalability, and global reach.
 Each service will be a separate entity in the cloud, connecting securely to form the complete microBazaar platform.